loic-sharma/remote_hot_reload/README.md

 ## Implementation details

+> [!WARNING]
+> This is an early prototype.
+Expect implementation details to change.

 The implementation mirrors how DevTool's generates its widget summary tree.
 It starts from the `WidgetsBinding.instance.rootElement`, recurses down, and serializes "local" widgets.
 See